Local governments are like the fascia in our muscles.

 By focusing on a data-driven approach to preventative maintenance, local governments can reduce their carbon footprint while using less resources and equipment.

-And shifting the focus to sustainability can be synonymous to focusing on efficiency: the more efficient a process is, the less resources are wasted, and the longer the infrastructure lasts.
+Shifting the focus to sustainability can be synonymous with efficiency: the more efficient a process is, the less resources are wasted, and the longer the infrastructure can last.
 These resource savings also can translate into less tax-payer dollars.

 Let’s take a closer look at the byproducts of implementing preventative maintenance.